Variable Clustering via Distributionally Robust Nodewise Regression: Introduction

 \section{Introduction}

 The rapid development of technologies has created an enormous amount of data in many fields.
 Such high-dimensional data often have many similar variables, in the sense that they convey a similar message and hence are replaceable with one another for certain tasks.
 It would then be useful to identify groups of similar variables and reduce the data complexity.
-This problem is called variable clustering.
+This problem is called \emph{variable clustering}.

 Generally speaking, variable clustering is the problem of grouping similar components of a $d$-dimensional random vector $X=(X_1, \ldots, X_d)$.
 The resulting groups are referred to as \textit{clusters}.
 In many applications, the problem of interest is to recover the clusters from a sample of $n$ independent copies, or observations, of $X$.
 This is essentially clustering the $d$ vectors, each having the $n$ observations.
-Examples of the application of variable clustering include gene expression data \citep{Jiang2004} and protein profile data \citep{Bernardes2015}.
-Recently, \citet{Tang2022} apply variable clustering to returns data of financial assets.
-Based on the clustering results, a small set of diversified stocks are selected from a large stock universe, and the resulting portfolios show outstanding performances.
+Variable clustering has been successfully applied to gene expression data \citep{Jiang2004}, protein profile data \citep{Bernardes2015}, financial data \citep{Tang2022}, among others.